-The institute includes four full professorships: one for general sociology (Prof. Dr. Christian Joppke), one for methods of empirical social research (Prof. Dr. Axel Franzen), one for structural social analysis (Prof. Dr. Ben Jann) and one for sustainable social development (Prof. Dr. Sonja Vogt).
+The Institute of Sociology holds four full professorships in general sociology (Prof. Dr. Christian Joppke), empirical social research (Prof. Dr. Axel Franzen), structural social analysis (Prof. Dr. Ben Jann) and sustainable social development (Prof. Dr. Sonja Vogt).
 In addition, the institute hosts a research professorship (Prof. Dr. Christian Imdorf), funded by the Swiss National Science Foundation.
 Since 2014, the institute hosts the SNSF funded project “Transition from Education to Employment (TREE).

 The institute provides teaching and support for bachelor courses and offers a master’s program which emphasizes the development of both quantitative and qualitative methodological skills.